ammfat/datasets/README.md

-Repo to hosts datasets I used during learning Data Science at Digital Skola as part of "Kampus Merdeka - Studi Independen" program.
+This repository used to hosts datasets I used during learning Data Science at Digital Skola as part of "Kampus Merdeka - Studi Independen" program.